exonum/exonum-doc/src/advanced/services/anchoring.md

 Anchoring requires additional settings to be set.
 There are both local and global configuration settings.
 Local are accepted just to the current node, while global are shared between all the validators.

-The settings can be updated in the same way as other conriguration parameters do; for example, the global configuration should be updated through the [Configuration Update service](configuration.md)
+The settings can be updated in the same way as other configuration parameters do; for example, the global configuration should be updated through the [Configuration Update service](configuration.md)

 ### Bitcoind node